thonor111/IANNwtf_Final_Project/README.md

 The class preparing the dataset for the models

 ## vocab.txt
-The vocabulatory used by the Tokenizer in input_pipeline.py
+The vocabulary used by the Tokenizer in input_pipeline.py

 ## saved models
 The weights of both the VAE and GAN, can be used by setting train_gan and train_vae to false in run.py